 Understanding Charging Patterns

 While peak load times vary by the utility provider, in general, peak hours are in the early-evening hours later in the day.
 Historically, this time period of peak usage reflects temperature extremes that require air conditioning to manage, high temperatures that are unfortunately becoming more common due to climate change.
-EV charging presents a challenge, as research indicates that most charging takes place overnight or, if possible, in the morning after a worker has arrived at their place of business.
+EV charging presents a challenge, as there is evidence to support that for many, charging takes place overnight or, if possible, in the morning after workers have arrived at their place of business.
 With EV adoption growing, the grid will become increasingly complicated by this shift to the pre-existing peak energy load paradigm.